henriqueflores12/selecting-elements-usisng-id-attributes/README.md

 # selecting elements using id attributes

+getElementById() allows you to select a single element node by specifying the value of its id attribute... use console.log() to see what happens ...